-Your outline is the structure of your book, and thus incredibly important.
-If you start writing without a structure, the process will take forever and the product will be haphazard and incomplete.
+Your book outline is the structure of your book, and thus incredibly important.
+If you start writing without a good outline template, the process will take forever and your book will be haphazard and incomplete.

 Step 1: Brainstorm the Chapters for Your Book

 The first step to create your outline is to brainstorm what the chapters are for your book.